DavinTjia/davinsblog/content/post/deep robotics learning/index.md

 deep reinforcement learning (or RL in general) are not suitable for tasks that requires high precisions.
 The values from the output is often just an estimation (albeit a good one) and many other factors including sampling strategy can all affect the final trajectories.
-In industry such as manufacturing where a robot only needs to master one tasks or medicine where safety and interpretability is critical are not (yet) good areas where DRL should be prioritized.
+In industry such as manufacturing where a robot only needs to master one tasks well and efficiently or medicine where safety and interpretability is critical are not (yet) good areas where DRL should be prioritized.

+## Policy Gradient